-Global Communities has been working in Honduras for the past 20 years, implementing a variety of development projects focused on housing, sanitation, disaster mitigation, municipal development, environmental management, agriculture, sustainable tourism and economic development.
+Global Communities has been continuously in Honduras for 30 years, implementing a variety of development projects focused on housing, sanitation, disaster mitigation, municipal development, environmental management, agriculture, sustainable tourism and economic development.

-The goal of this far-reaching program is to reduce the risk of HIV infection in Honduras by contributing to the national efforts and ensure that the HIV prevalence rate in the general population continues to be less than 1% through 2014.
-This is being achieved through large-scale prevention interventions which target the general population, pregnant women, youth, men who have sex with men, prisoners, and other vulnerable populations.
-Working together with the Honduran Department of Health’s National Malaria Program, Global Communities is helping to implement strategies for promotion, prevention and control of risk factors and provide effective and prompt treatment to everyone diagnosed with malaria in the 48 municipalities.
+Additionally, working together with the Honduran Department of Health’s National Malaria Program, Global Communities helped to implement strategies for promotion, prevention and control of risk factors and provide effective and prompt treatment to everyone diagnosed with malaria in the 48 municipalities.

-Global Communities is supporting vulnerable women through the Wal-Mart Foundation funded Latin American Women’s Initiative.
-This program works to help women in Honduras find sustainable, market-based opportunities for employment, helping them to support their families and empowering them in the workplace.
+Global Communities supported vulnerable women through the Walmart Foundation-funded Latin American Women’s Initiative.
+This program helped women find sustainable, market-based opportunities for employment, enabling them to support their families and empowering them in the workplace.

 With funding from the Millennium Challenge Account (MCA) in Honduras, Global Communities worked with local farmers to improve the agricultural productivity in El Valle by promoting crops that are more adaptable to the local climate and by building communal irrigation systems.
 Outcomes of this award-winning program included the construction of water reservoir systems and piping grids, establishment of water management boards and agricultural training for farmers.